4B1DD3N/sniffer/README.md

 # Sniffer (pre-alpha)

 Sniffer is a binary which can capture and analyze network packets on a given device.
-The aim of the application is to offer DNI selectors for intelligence purposes, based on NSA's Unified Targeting Tool.
+The aim of the application is to offer DNI selectors for cybersurveillance purposes, based on NSA's Unified Targeting Tool.

 ## Do not use in production.